Oak Dale students host ‘Lemonade 4 Ukraine’ to raise money for Ukrainian families

 AMARILLO, Texas (KAMR/KCIT) — On Monday, Arielle, a student of Oak Dale elementary, sold lemonade and treats to raise money to help Ukraine families.
 Students also wore blue and yellow in honor of Ukraine.

-Arielle, is a fourth-grade student who raised $1461.05 for Kind House Bakery with the help .
+Arielle, is a fourth-grade student who raised $1461.05 for Kind House Bakery, which will donate the funds earned directly towards the aid efforts in Ukraine.

 “ONE child!
 ONE thought!
 ONE school family!
 Never underestimate the power of spreading kindness.” said Oak Dale Elementary reports.